sergiosentry/apollo-graphql-sentry/README.md

 npm run start-services
 ```

 This command will run all of the microservices at once.
-They can be found at http://localhost:4001, http://localhost:4002, http://localhost:4003, and http://localhost:4004.
+They can be found at http://localhost:4001

 In another terminal window, run the gateway by running this command: